 Do you enjoy mathematics and want to use your skills to solve applied problems?
 In the Master's Programme in Mathematics, specialising in Applied Mathematics and Statistics, you will learn advanced methods for building mathematical models in science, technology and economics.
-Since the teachers at the programme are active researchers, you will also have the opportunity to study the theoretical aspects of applied mathematics and statistics.
+Since the teachers in the programme are active researchers, you will also have the opportunity to study the theoretical aspects of applied mathematics and statistics.

 Why this programme?

 In the Master's Programme in Mathematics, specialising in Applied Mathematics and Statistics, you will learn to describe reality using mathematics.
 You will study the mathematical theory of random phenomena and advanced statistical methods for modelling in different areas.
-You will also obtain sound knowledge in dynamical systems and use it to solve problems in everything from biology and physics to economics and sociology.
+You will also obtain sound knowledge in dynamic systems and use it to solve problems in everything from biology and physics to economics and sociology.

 The specialisation also offers the opportunity to study the mathematical aspects of the applications.
 The research in applied mathematics and statistics at Uppsala University focuses on areas such as time series analysis, big data and computer-aided proofs in analysis.
 We also have more application-oriented research, conducted in close collaboration with researchers in other fields.